 Non-union eligible employees - accrued STD leave can be converted to service credit for the pension benefit calculation.
 One month service credit will be counted for each 300 hours of sick leave accrued.
-Only full increments of 300 hours will be converted for this purpose, OR the employee can choose payment for up to 1000 hours of STD leave, (see Page IV-3).-.
-Employees eligible for lump sum payment of STD balances must first deduct 1000 hours (or the total available if less that 1000 has been accrued) prior to the calculation of the additional service credit.
+Only full increments of 300 hours will be converted for this purpose, OR the employee can choose payment for up to 1,250 hours of STD leave, (see Section IV).-.
+Employees eligible for lump sum payment of STD balances must first deduct 1,250 hours (or the total available if less than 1,250 has been accrued) prior to the calculation of the additional service credit.